tarcieri/resque-workflow/README.markdown

 Foreman
 =======

-Foreman brings together three fantastically powerful gems to give you the greatest workflow manager ever:
+Foreman brings together two fantastically powerful gems to give you the greatest workflow manager ever:

 * workflow: Manages the persistent state of workflows using ActiveRecord
 * resque: Distributes jobs, the subcomponents of workflows, to workers
-* tap: Provides a DSL for authoring the steps of various jobs

 Philosophy
 ----------